MultiQC/MultiQC/docs/usage.md

 of some people's workflows.
 To try to accommodate this, MultiQC has a `--pdf` command line flag which will try to create a PDF report for you.

+> PDF export support for MultiQC can be difficult to use and disables
+> many core MultiQC features and even some plots.
+It should only be used
+> as a last resort.

 To do this, MultiQC uses the `simple` template.
 This uses flat plots, has no navigation or toolbar and strips out all JavaScript.
 The resulting HTML report is pretty basic, but this simplicity is helpful when generating